Biological membrane

-A biological membrane, biomembrane or cell membrane is a selectively permeable membrane that separates the interior of a cell from the external environment or creates intracellular compartments by serving as a boundary between one part of the cell and another.
+A biological membrane or biomembrane is a selectively permeable membrane that separates the interior of a cell from the external environment or creates intracellular compartments by serving as a boundary between one part of the cell and another.
 Biological membranes, in the form of eukaryotic cell membranes, consist of a phospholipid bilayer with embedded, integral and peripheral proteins used in communication and transportation of chemicals and ions.
 The bulk of lipids in a cell membrane provides a fluid matrix for proteins to rotate and laterally diffuse for physiological functioning.
 Proteins are adapted to high membrane fluidity environment of the lipid bilayer with the presence of an annular lipid shell, consisting of lipid molecules bound tightly to the surface of integral membrane proteins.
 The cell membranes are different from the isolating tissues formed by layers of cells, such as mucous membranes, basement membranes, and serous membranes.

 Composition

 Asymmetry

 The lipid bilayer consists of two layers- an outer leaflet and an inner leaflet.
 The components of bilayers are distributed unequally between the two surfaces to create asymmetry between the outer and inner surfaces.
 This asymmetric organization is important for cell functions such as cell signaling.
 The asymmetry of the biological membrane reflects the different functions of the two leaflets of the membrane.
 As seen in the fluid membrane model of the phospholipid bilayer, the outer leaflet and inner leaflet of the membrane are asymmetrical in their composition.
 Certain proteins and lipids rest only on one surface of the membrane and not the other.